 |St. Herman's Blue Hole National Park||Nature Sanctuary/Wildlife Reserve||9.4 mi.
 Southeast of Central Belmopan|

-Even though most visitors come for the beaches, those aren't the only way to experience the natural beauty of the land.
-Areas near Belmopan some interesting options, including 4 caves.
+Even though most vacationers have heard about the beautiful water and coastline, those aren't the only way to experience the natural beauty of the land.
+Areas near Belmopan some interesting choices, including 4 caves.

 |Actun Tunichil Muknal||Cave||12.0 mi.
 South West of Central Belmopan|